 - Precision F-Strike: While Lovhaug is generally civil and by and large try to avoid using harder kinds of profanity, Mike Michaud struck a particular chord by creating a "response" to the #ChangeTheChannel controversy, to which Lovhaug ultimately responded by telling Michaud to "not fucking tell" him to be happy about being contractually obligated to be in the anniversary movies.

 - Real Life Writes the Plot: After he moved into an apartment with Iron Liz, so did Linkara.
 Likewise, after he and Gadson moved into a house, the apartment was written out, using Reality Ensues as the reason In-Universe (namely, Linkara's rent getting hiked up after the neighboring tenants complained about the battles).
+The second movie Lewis and Viga did was also written in (In-Universe, the result of Linkara testing out a security measure resulted in blowing up the old house — and damaging Linkara's reputation so much that the new house is in Viga's name).

 - Ultimate Showdown of Ultimate Destiny: He's said he has no interest is this, even back when he was a kid.
 That said, ScrewAttack did once contact him to voice Superman in the Superman vs. Goku episode of Death Battle, but he couldn't as he was busy at the moment (and has since expressed regret that he didn't make time to do it).